DarkSlim/Play-Game-Services-Android-Module-for-Godot/README.md

 ## 7. Use the Module

-###JUST IN CASE IF YOU ARE IN A HURRY TO USE THIS MODULE, SO MUCH AS TO SKIM THE INSTRUCTIONS, PLEASE BEAR IN MIND THAT IT ONLY WORKS ON THE ACTUAL ANDROID DEVICE.###
+###JUST IN CASE IF YOU ARE IN A HURRY TO USE THIS MODULE, SO MUCH AS TO SKIM THE INSTRUCTIONS, PLEASE BEAR IN MIND THAT IT ONLY WORKS ON THE ACTUAL ANDROID DEVICE.
+DON'T TRY RUNNING IT ON YOUR DESKTOP AND THEN COME CRYING AT ME SAYING HOW IT DOESN'T WORK BLABLABLABLABLABLA.###

 Now open Godot, and go to ***Scene*** -> ***Project Settings***.
 At the very top, but just right below the tabs, you can see ***Category:*** and ***Properties:*** and ***Type:***